jerrytigerxu/way-reality-life/README.md

 # The Way, the Reality, and the Life

-A compilation of the many wonderful aspects of Christ and the church **John 14:6** "Jesus said to him, I am the way and the reality and the life; no one comes to the Father except through Me."
+**John 14:6** "Jesus said to him, I am the way and the reality and the life; no one comes to the Father except through Me."